How to: Make a meal from fridge leftovers

-Each week the average UK household bins approximately 6.5 kg of unwanted food.
-That equates to a third of a ton of wasted food that’s being sent to landfills each year across the country from every single UK home.
+Each week, the average UK household bins approximately 6.5kg of unwanted food.
+That's about a third of a tonne of wasted food every year - the same weight as a grand piano.
 Yikes!

-Step 3 – Make a meal out of it
+Step 3: Make a meal out of it

 Written by Chris Wilson